The model theory of Cohen rings: Stable embeddedness

+In order to be able to consider the residue field and the value group as definable sets in a valued field (respectively, in a non-strict Cohen ring), it is necessary to switch from the language of valued fields (respectively, the language of rings) to a multisorted setting.
+Neither the results nor the proofs in this section are sensitive to this technicality.
+An alternative approach is to widen the definition of stable embeddedness to also apply to interpretable sets, as discussed in \cite{Pillay}.

+In the appendix to \cite{CH}, Chatzidakis and Hrushovski show stable embeddedness of a type-definable set is equivalent to an automorphism-lifting criterion in saturated models.
+This shows: \begin{theorem} Let $A\models T_{\mathrm{pc}}(k,n)$.
+Then $k_{A}$ is stably embedded in $A$. \end{theorem} \begin{proof} By the Structure Theorem (Corollary \ref{cor:Cohen_structure_2}), each automorphism of the residue field $k_{A}$ lifts to an automorphism of the (non-strict) Cohen ring $A$.
+In particular this holds for sufficiently saturated models, and thus $k_A$ is stably embedded as a pure field by \cite[Appendix.
+Lemma 1]{CH}. \end{proof}

+Our aim is now to show that both residue field and value group are stably embedded in unramified henselian valued fields.
+Following the approach in \cite[Lemma 3.1]{JS20}, we do this via our embedding lemma.
+More precisely, stable embeddedness follows from Proposition \ref{prp:emb} in a straightforward manner since the type of an element of the residue field (respectively, the value group) over the residue field (resp., value group) of an elementary submodel determines the type of that element over the submodel: \begin{theorem} Let $(K,v)$ be an unramfied henselian valued field.
+Then the value group $vK$ and the residue field $Kv$ are both stably embedded, as a pure ordered abelian group and as a pure field, respectively. \end{theorem} \begin{proof} In light of Proposition \ref{prp:emb}, this is exactly the same argument as the proof of \cite[Lemma 3.1]{JS20}. \end{proof}

+As an immediate consequence, we get the following generalization of \cite[Theorem 7.3]{vdD14} to the case of imperfect residue fields: \begin{corollary} Let $(K,v)$ be an unramified henselian valued field.
+Then each subset of $Kv^n$ which is $\mathfrak{L}_\mathrm{vf}$-definable in $(K,v)$ is already $\mathfrak{L}_\mathrm{ring}$-definable in $Kv$. \end{corollary}

+We now give an example that stable embeddedness of the residue field no longer holds for finite extensions of unramified henselian valued fields.
 A valued field $(K,v)$ of mixed characteristic $(0,p)$ is {\bf finitely ramified} if the interval $(0,v(p)]$ is finite.
-The following example shows that an analogue of Corollary \ref{cor:stably.embedded} does not hold for all finitely ramified henselian valued fields.
+The following example shows that an analogue of Theorem \ref{thm:SEk} does not hold for all finitely ramified henselian valued fields.